kynerix/crawlix/README.md

 ### 2. The CrawliX service ###
 This set of containers provides the following Restful APIs:

-- Tenant crawler plugin administration.
+- Administration of crawlers */crawlix*.
 Configure crawlers, execute them and get their status.
-- Full platform administration.
+- Platform administration at */admin*.
 Manage workspaces and security tokens.
-- Content search and GraphQL.
+- Content search at */content* and GraphQL.
 Retrieve content by query.

-There's also a controller component that creates the seed crawling jobs, as needed.
-This component will eventually be segregated from the API service.

 ### 3. The crawler nodes ###
 Each crawler node container has an **embedded Firefox**, that is initialized and controlled for every crawling job.
 Each node has an inner loop that looks for pending crawling jobs, lock one of them and runs the headless Firefox.
 The necessary Javascript is injected and the execution results are either store as content for later query, or subsequent crawl jobs are created.

+### 4. The controller ###
+This component takes care of setting up the system, and perform regular tasks:
+- Create or update the Infinispan schema on startup
+- Periodically, create the seed crawling jobs.

+## Architecture Diagram
 ![CrawliX architecture overview](docs/images/arch-overview.png)

 -----